 My normal approach was to wait for the nice days to go for a hike or a run.
 And on those inevitably rainy days, I would tuck into a good book or carry my laptop to a seat by the window where I could work while listening to the rain.
 In my determination to acclimate, I upended my tendencies, actively seeking the rainy days for my outdoor pursuits.

 My early approaches were rather comical.
 I would cover every inch of skin, as though the falling water would cause blisters to rise on unprotected flesh.
-I would pull my cap down low over face, intent on shielding my eyes from even the smallest drop.
+I would pull my cap down low over my face, intent on shielding my eyes from even the smallest drop.
 And before venturing out, I would steel myself in my car, a pep talk before greeting the downpour.

 I went out the rain, yet I fought against the rain.
 I saw it like a battle.
 One I was determined to win through sheer will alone.
 And I guess I did okay.
 I refused to allow the precipitation to dictate my day.
 I carried on regardless of the weather.
 I allowed the rain to wash the sweat off my limbs and to carry away my tears.

 But I still wasn’t ready.
 Because I still didn’t get it.

 Then came the day of my first-ever race.
 A 10K.
 Longer than I had ever run.
 The day came with a cold dampness heavy in the dark.
 I blasted the heat in my car as I drove across town to the starting point.
 I felt a hesitant confidence.
 Excitement mixed with apprehension as the coffee pooled in my belly.

 Buoyed by the energy at the starting line, I took my place in the group with building confidence.
 And with my first few steps came the first few drops of rain.
 Within the first mile, the light drizzle had turned into a steady rain, each drop like a cold steel ball dropped upon my skin.
 My skin was unprotected by a hat or excess clothing.